ryanroy9698/Financial-Data-Modeling-for-Fault-Prediction/Retail Transaction Data Engineering & Modeling Project /PYTHON CODE/Preprocessing the data + Machine Learning.md

   - Repeated the same steps as with annual features.

 ### 3. Comparison of Methods
-- Compared outcomes of steps 5-8 for both feature engineering approaches and three modeling approaches.
+- Compared outcomes of step 2 for both feature engineering approaches and three modeling approaches.
 - Selected the best combination for deployment in a production environment based on the comparison.
-- Tabularized findings in steps 5-8 to summarize results and support the decision.
+- Tabularized findings in step 2 to summarize results and support the decision.

 ## Findings and Decision
-- Summarized findings from steps 5-8 for each method.
+- Summarized findings from step 2 for each method.
 - Selected the most effective combination of feature engineering and modeling approach for deployment in a production environment.
 - Supported the decision with the provided tables and detailed results.